dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

-In this example, the `SearchBar` object uses the `StaticResource` markup extension to reference a `Style` named `tealSearchBarStyle`.
+In this example, the <xref:Microsoft.Maui.Controls.SearchBar> object uses the `StaticResource` markup extension to reference a `Style` named `tealSearchBarStyle`.
 This `Style` sets some additional properties and uses the `BaseResourceKey` property to reference `blueSearchBarStyle`.
 The `DynamicResource` markup extension is not required because `tealSearchBarStyle` will not change, except for the `Style` it derives from.
 Therefore, `tealSearchBarStyle` maintains a link to `blueSearchBarStyle` and is updated when the base style changes.

 The `blueSearchBarStyle` definition can be updated in code: